LaplancheMaxime/docker-robert2/README.md

 volumes:
   robert2_data:
 ```
 Then run all services `docker-compose up -d`.
-Now, go to http://0.0.0.0 to access to the new Dolibarr installation.
+Now, go to http://0.0.0.0 to access to the new Robert2/Loxya installation.